Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of a software interface, specifically from the Virtuoso ADE Explorer, which is used for analog design environments.
-The title bar indicates that the current project is "TB_BGR tb_bgr maestro_Stb."
+The image is a screenshot of the Virtuoso ADE Explorer Editing interface, specifically showing the "Results" menu and the "Direct Plot" submenu.
+The interface appears to be part of a software tool used for electronic design automation (EDA).

-The screenshot shows a dropdown menu under the "Results" tab, which is highlighted in yellow.
-The "Results" menu has several options, including "Plot Outputs," "Direct Plot," "Print," "Annotate," "Vector," "Circuit Conditions," "Electrothermal Report," "EM/IR Data," "Save," "Select," "Delete," and "Printing/Plotting Options."

-The "Direct Plot" option is selected, and it opens a sub-menu on the right side.
-This sub-menu is titled "Direct Plot" and contains various plotting options.
-The first option, "Main Form ...," is highlighted in yellow.
-Other options in the sub-menu include "Transient Signal," "Transient Minus DC," "Transient Sum," "Transient Difference," "AC Magnitude," "AC dB10," "AC dB20," "AC Phase," "AC Magnitude & Phase," "AC Gain & Phase," and "Equivalent Output Noise."

-The interface is designed for users to select different plotting and analysis options for their circuit simulations.
-The highlighted options indicate the current selections or areas of focus within the software.
+1. **Top Menu Bar**:
+   - The top menu bar includes several options: "Simulation," "Results," "Tools," "EAD," "Parasitics/LDE," "Window," and "Help."
+   - The "Results" menu is currently selected and expanded.

+2. **Results Menu**:
+   - The "Results" menu has several options listed vertically:
+     - Plot Outputs
+     - Direct Plot (highlighted in yellow)
+     - Print
+     - Annotate
+     - Vector
+     - Circuit Conditions (grayed out)
+     - Electrothermal Report (grayed out)
+     - EM/IR Data
+     - Save
+     - Select
+     - Delete
+     - Printing/Plotting Options

+3. **Direct Plot Submenu**:
+   - The "Direct Plot" submenu is expanded to the right, showing various plotting options:
+     - Main Form (highlighted in yellow)
+     - Transient Signal
+     - Transient Minus DC
+     - Transient Sum
+     - Transient Difference
+     - AC Magnitude
+     - AC dB10
+     - AC dB20
+     - AC Phase
+     - AC Magnitude & Phase
+     - AC Gain & Phase
+     - Equivalent Output Noise

+4. **Interface Details**:
+   - The interface title at the top indicates the current project or file being edited: "Virtuoso ADE Explorer Editing: TB_BGR tb_bgr maestro_Stb."
+   - The background of the interface is predominantly gray and white, with some elements highlighted in yellow for emphasis.
+   - The "Direct Plot" submenu is bordered in red, indicating it is the active selection.

+Overall, the image shows a detailed view of the options available under the "Results" menu in the Virtuoso ADE Explorer, specifically focusing on the "Direct Plot" functionality and its various plotting options.
 ```

 **Figure 70: Opening Direct Plot Form from ADE Explorer**